samruddhi2305-ops/Mygit/README.md

 # Mygit
-This is my first respo
+This is my first Git respo
+Author-Samruddhi